Closed School Tips and FAQs

 Q: Can I borrow to return to school if the decision on my closed school discharge is pending?

 A: If you are in default, but want to go back to school before a decision on the discharge is made, you should consider reviewing repayment, loan rehabilitation, and consolidation options.
 You will not be able to return to school and qualify for federal loans as long as your loans are in default.
 However, if you are not in default, this should not be a problem if you have not exceeded your lifetime student loan limits.
+The Department has a fact sheet with information about the different types of loans and borrowing limits.

 Q: What if I was on a leave of absence when the school closed?